 sudo systemctl start ssh

-If SSH is running but connections still fail, check UFW:
+If SSH is listening but connections still fail, check UFW:

 sudo ufw status